-Our coed developmental program is perfect for the high-schooler who wants to improve their disc skills and game play before the next school season.
+Our skills programs are ideal for the high-schooler who wants to have fun and improve their disc skills and game play during the summer - before the next school season!

 Each week will include 1.5 hours of skills and 1.5 hours of game play, using our 5-on-5 "turf format and rules".
 Players can incorporate the skills they've just learned and work on aspects of their game that they want to improve.
 With 5 players on the field instead of 7, each person tends to get more touches - and improve even faster!
 See the rules page for full details.